robbievanleeuwen/section-properties/docs/source/rst/installation.rst

 *sectionproperties* uses *meshpy* to efficiently generate a conforming triangular mesh in order to perform a finite element analysis of the structural cross-section.
-The installation procedure for of *meshpy* depends on your local machine.
+The installation procedure for *meshpy* depends on your local machine.

 UNIX (MacOS/Linux)
 ^^^^^^^^^^^^^^^^^^